mongodb/mongo-perf/README.md

 Use `alerting.ini` and `reporting.ini` as a starting point to describe the kinds of alerts or reports you want generated.
 The sample files have only one entry but you can define as many alerts/report as you like.

 `analysismgr.py` defines pipelines &mdash; ALERT_TASKS and REPORT_TASKS &mdash; which control the flow of data processing.
-Definitions for alerts/reports are described in `alert_definitions.ini` and `report_definitions.ini` - you can define as many alerts/reports as you wish. **All fields described and enumerated in the sample '.ini' files are required**.
+Definitions for alerts/reports are described in `alert_definitions.ini` and `report_definitions.ini` &ndash; you can define as many alerts/reports as you wish. **All fields described and enumerated in the sample '.ini' files are required**.

 *Note that you need at least three days' worth of data to run* `analysismgr.py`.
 <pre><code># this runs the whole pipeline of analysis and reporting